djh00t/Leviathan/corpus/diagram-definitions/entity-relationship-diagram.md

 ### Task #3 - Vague Description (School System Entities)

 #### Description
 Sketch out an ER diagram for a school system.
 Include tables for students, teachers, and classes.
-Add in some typical relationships, but don’t worry about being too specific about attributes or keys.
+Add in some typical relationships, but don't worry about being too specific about attributes or keys.

 #### Expected Result